ministryofjustice/manage-key-workers/README.md

 - yarn v1.17+
 - node v10+
-- gradle v5.6+
 - Chrome
-- Chromedriver (align the versio with chrome version installed on your machine)
+- Chromedriver (align the version with chrome version installed on your machine)

+(The Gradle wrapper is bundled with the project, currently at version 5.0)

 Ensure that you have these installed using your system package manager and/or npm for node.